Note: This review is by my husband Jim.

-The rise of Christianity in the Roman Empire marked the end of state sponsored polytheism, but the practice of honoring saints, in particular through the veneration of their relics, amounted to a sort of polytheism.
+The rise of Christianity in the Roman Empire marked the end of state-sponsored polytheism, but the practice of honoring saints, in particular through the veneration of their relics, still amounted to a sort of polytheism.
 Charles Freeman writes that unless one gets within the mentality of medieval Christians, who believed in a variety of spiritual forces emanating from long dead saints’ body parts or clothing, “medieval religion does not make much sense.”
 This is not to say it makes much sense to post scientific revolution thinkers in any event.

 Relics were immensely important to medieval life, but their role has been largely underestimated or even ignored by modern scholars.
 However, documents surviving from earlier than the 17th century are replete with accounts of miracles and the saints who allegedly performed them.
 Moreover, many cults continue from those days and some “sacred” objects are still venerated.

 Freeman traces the perceived importance of relics to the writings of Augustine of Hippo (also known as “Saint Augustine”).
 Augustine himself did not write much about relics, but his theology was extremely pessimistic, positing that the vast majority of humans will suffer for eternity.
-Somewhat surprisingly, his texts became almost as authoritative as Scripture, and for centuries later Church leaders followed him in reveling in the vileness of human nature.
+Somewhat surprisingly, his texts became almost as authoritative as holy scripture, and for centuries later Catholic Church leaders followed him in reveling in the vileness of human nature.
 Freeman writes that Augustine’s “God was a much less rational and less stable deity than that conceived by the philosophers.”
 This God was, however, amenable to pressure from the likes of the Virgin Mary or the saints.

 Mary, and of course her son, were thought to be able to intercede with an otherwise vengeful God.
 But saints were usually the go-to intercessors of choice however, since they were “local” – somewhat like appealing to the government representative of one’s political district.
 The devout routinely erected shrines to holy men and women, often including an article of their clothing or a body part.
 Moreover, the relics were perceived to be effective, frequently being the “cause” of some miracle.
 Writing objectively about such matters is tricky for modern authors.
 Freeman observes: